Oswald Durand: Patriotism

 In Epopee des Aïeux he reveals himself as a patriot of the Haitian nation.
 In his text, he extols the exploits of our ancestors who fought to free the enslaved.
 He presents the history of his country as being the most wonderful of ancient stories with glorious facts.
 Lucmane Vieux in his article Poetry / Battle of Vertieres describes Oswald Durand 's Epopee des Aieux.
-Lucmane Vieux presented a passage from Oswald Durand text and stated that: “Dessalines, one leap, is in the West.
+Lucmane Vieux presented a passage from Oswald Durand text and stated that: "Dessalines, one leap, is in the West.
 His powerful heels do not spare anything.
 More whites, more colonists!
 The slaves of yesterday, the damned Africans, were then masters of Quisqueya the beautiful.
-Here Dessalines is clearly identified for his accomplishments in the West” (Vieux).
+Here Dessalines is clearly identified for his accomplishments in the West" (Vieux).
 Jean-Jacques Dessalines was the one who continued the revolution after the death of Toussaint Louverture.
 He fought the powerful French army and proclaimed the independence of the country on January 1, 1804.
-He ordered the slaughter of all white Haitians and declared that Haiti was an all-black nation.
+He declared that Haiti was an all-black nation.
 It prohibited whites from acquiring land and property, per Jean-Jacques Dessalines.

 Durand reveals as a patriot in his poem Ces Allemands where he describes the abuses of Germany to the Haitian government.
-Bob Lapierre in his book said this: “Germans, dual Prussians we tossed the money, head up, with pride, just as we toss a bone to the dogs!”
+Bob Lapierre in his book said this: "Germans, dual Prussians we tossed the money, head up, with pride, just as we toss a bone to the dogs!"
 (Lapierre 19).
 During the Luders affair, Haiti was forced to yield to German orders.
 They asked the Haitian government for a $20000 ransom, a letter of apology, the return of the German who was exiled and an official ceremony should be organized in honor of the German charge affairs.